mllhild/Exhentai-Downloader/README.md

 ## Install

+0. Install Python, Pythong Request Package, Python BeautifulSoup4 Package (ask chatgpt for help with that if you need)

 1. download the files and put them where you want your exhentai downloads to go

 2. go to exhentai.org and get your cookies